 Proctitis may be a manifestation of

 Diagnosis of proctitis requires proctoscopy or sigmoidoscopy, which may reveal an inflamed rectal mucosa.
 Small discrete ulcers and vesicles suggest herpes infection.
-Rectal swabs should be tested for Neisseria gonorrhoeae and Chlamydia sp (by culture or ligase chain reaction), enteric pathogens (by culture), and viral pathogens (by culture or immunoassay).
+Rectal swabs should be tested for Neisseria gonorrhoeae and Chlamydia species (by culture or nucleic acid amplification test, such as PCR), enteric pathogens (by culture), and viral pathogens (by culture or immunoassay).

-Serologic tests for syphilis and stool tests for C. difficile toxin are done.
+Serologic tests for syphilis Diagnosis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more and stool tests for C. difficile toxin are done.
 Sometimes mucosal biopsy is needed.

 Colonoscopy may be valuable in some patients to rule out inflammatory bowel disease.

 Infective proctitis can be treated with antibiotics.
-Men who have sex with men who have nonspecific proctitis may be treated empirically with ceftriaxone 125 mg IM once (or ciprofloxacin 500 mg po bid for 7 days), plus doxycycline 100 mg po bid for 7 days.
-Antibiotic-associated proctitis is treated with metronidazole (250 mg po qid) or vancomycin (125 mg po qid) for 7 to 10 days.
+Patients who engage in anal-receptive intercourse who have nonspecific proctitis may be treated empirically with ceftriaxone 250 mg IM once, plus doxycycline 100 mg orally 2 times a day for 7 days.
+Antibiotic-associated proctitis due to C. difficile is treated with vancomycin 125 mg orally 4 times a day or fidaxomicin 200 mg orally 2 times a day for 10 days.